 Career Opportunities with Philosophy

-Are you considering majoring or minoring in philosophy at BGSU, but wondering what you'd do with a degree in philosophy?
+Considering majoring or minoring in philosophy, but wondering what you'd do with it?

 You are not alone!
 This is a very common concern.
 It affects us